starpeace-project/starpeace-client-website-assets/README.md

 $ grunt combine
 ```

+``Note: server was used in past for land auditing and may no longer work''
 A simple server is also provided to browse raw assets, accessible at [127.0.0.1:11015](http://127.0.0.1:11015) using ```server``` grunt target:

 ```